In my last year of A Levels, I approached my English teacher in search of a book recommendation.

 Foam begins.

-We are readers, although we might not like to admit it, do tend to judge a book by it’s cover.
-With modern cover art designs, illistrations or photography, the aesthetics of books can draw us to picking up a book and running to the counter to buy it.
-Hval’s covers, whether it was the US or UK editions, are instantly inticising, with rotting fruit or plants hidden in shadows.
+We are readers, although we might not like to admit it, who tend to judge a book by its cover.
+With modern cover art, whether illustrations or photography, the aesthetics of books can draw us in, making us pick one up and run to the counter to buy it.

-I have to talk about Ottessa Moshfegh and her wonderfully ‘strange and slighting disturbing’ novel My Year of Rest and Relaxation.
-To put it blankly, I loved this novel.
-It was something that I had never read before and made me look how to construct a protagonist who is so unlikable, and at times insufferable, but so fascinating.
+To put it bluntly, I loved this novel.
+It was something I had never read before and made me rethink how a protagonist can be constructed: someone so unlikeable, and at times insufferable, yet still completely fascinating.

 “Oh, sleep.
 Nothing else could ever bring me such pleasure, such freedom, the power to feel and move and think and imagine, safe from the miseries of my waking